randomcoder67/GoTube-Terminal-YouTube/README.md

 * Currently in "Beta" state, features are present and working but may be buggy
 * UI subject to change (i.e. some parts still look ugly and I may think of a better idea)

+### Update (January 2025)

+I remade my GitHub account to change the email address, so the original repo was deleted.
+I just started the releases from 0 again.
+Also I have changed the "scope" of the project a bit.
+I now plan on using yt-dlp for video playback.
+Originally I had coded into GoTube the ability to get the direct URL from a YouTube video, but this broke, and maintaining this isn't something I can guarantee. yt-dlp is a bit slower, but it will be more reliable.
+This also means the exact watch time won't be saved back to YouTube, only that the video was watched.
+I would like to fix this in the future.

 ## Installation